DEAN KISSICK is a writer and the author of the former Spike column “The Downward Spiral.” He lives in London.

 For his closing column at Spike, Dean Kissick wonders if the last six years have actually been spiraling downward and what comes next – the end of doom, or a new era of worse-still derangement?

 Dimes Square is art, but also more (or less) than art: It’s life turned theater, real-world “autofiction,” belle époque for Substack.
-That is, is it so distant from all our other forms of identity obs...
+So, is it so distant from all our other forms of identity obsession?

 New York’s autumn gallery exhibitions are many, so many, and pleasant, so pleasant, as palliatives for a doomed and dying world.

-Comedian Nathan Fielder once rebranded a faltering coffee shop “Dumb Starbucks,” remodeled it like the chain, and, to escape litigation, claimed its ventis as art – a Conceptualist work in the real wo...
+Comedian Nathan Fielder once rebranded a faltering coffee shop “Dumb Starbucks,” remodeled it like the chain, and, to escape litigation, claimed it as art – real-world Conceptualism, anyone?

 Is the 59th Venice Biennale the final chapter of an exhausted story?
-In his May column, Dean Kissick ponders how identity became the biggest elephant in the rooms of mega exhibitions, and how to aband...
+Dean Kissick ponders how to abandon our screens for the real world and the real world for dreams.

 Violent videos fill up art shows, TikTok feeds, and telegram chats as Palantir posters intermingle with French theory and underwear ads.
 This month, Dean Kissick wonders: how do we reckon with the chi...